LUMC/galaxy-launcher/README.md

 ufw_profile | Firewall access is managed by a ufw profile to prevent the firewall to clog up with orphaned rules.
 Default ufw_profile name is "galaxy"

 ### Tools
 Tool lists can be added to `files/HOSTNAME/tools`.
-An example tool list can be found in `files/example_host/tools`.
+To change this directory change `tool_list_dir` in `files.settings` An example tool list can be found in `files/example_host/tools`.
-If no files are present, this step will be automatically skipped.
+If no tool lists are present, this step will be automatically skipped.

+### Database
+If you wish to use a postgresql database of another galaxy instance, make a dump of the instance.
+Put the dump file in `files/HOSTNAME/insert_db`.
+Alternatively you can specify the location by changing `insert_db_dir` in `files.settings`
+If no database is found, a new empty DB will be created.

 ## Starting a galaxy instance on a remote machine.